yshelldev/xcss-scaffold/README.md

   pnpm add xcss-scaffold
 ```

-2. Initialize XCSS with the installed **flavour**:
+2. Initialize XCSS in your project directory with the installed **flavour**:

 ```sh
   xcss init xcss-scaffold
 ```

-You only need to run the install command for your package manager and then initialize with xcss init xcss-scaffold in your project directory.
+This creates the xcss/* config directory using your chosen flavour.

 ---